Mx-CrystalJ/dean-crystal/README.md

 ### Imagery

-- Use high-quality images that are relevant to the content.
+- High-quality images that are relevant to the content.
-- Consider incorporating Dean Crystal's author photo and images related to writing/editing/full-stack.
+- Dean Crystal's author photo and images related to writing/editing/full-stack services.
-- Optimise images for web performance.
+- Optimise images for web performance, using png and cloudinary.

 ### Layout

-- Use a clean and organised layout with clear sections for different content types.
+- A clean and organised layout or grid with clear sections for different content types.
-- Prioritise important information and calls to action.
+- Prioritising important information and calls to action.
 - Consistent spacing and alignment.

 ### Navigation

 - A clear and intuitive navigation menu.
 - Descriptive labels for menu items.
-- Consider using a sticky header for easy access to navigation.

 ## Agile Development